Continuous Penetration Testing Made Simple

 Vulnerability Scanning

 Often, continuous penetration testing is confused with vulnerability scanning.
-Continuous pentesting and vulnerability scanning are both important components of a robust cyber security strategy, but they serve different purposes and employ different methodologies.
+Continuous pentesting and vulnerability scanning are both important components of a robust cybersecurity strategy, but they serve different purposes and employ different methodologies.

 Key Differences